RAHUL75000/AtmosAPI/README.md

 <details>
 ##✨ Features

--**🔍 Smart Query – Enter a location and date to see detailed risk levels.
+-🔍 **Smart Query** – Enter a location and date to see detailed risk levels.
 -**📊 Data-Driven – Uses real Earth-observation & historical climate datasets.
 -**🎨 Personalized Interface – Intuitive, mobile-friendly UI for quick planning.
 -**🌎 Global Reach – Works for cities, trails, lakes, and more worldwide.